rodolfo-brandao/music-library/README.md

 Finally, consisting of the most "deep" part of our API, we have the so-called **Core** layer.
 Where here we define our domain from the entities conceived through the need of the project.

 Such entities are:
-- Artists
+- Artist
 - Genres (musical)
-- Productions
+- Production
-- Tracks
+- Track
-- Users
+- User

 Where, for each one, we have their null state representations:
-- NullArtists
+- NullArtist
 - NullGenre
 - Null Procution
 - NullTrack